Cinema of Iran: Fajr Film Festival

 The Fajr International Film Festival has taken place since 1983.
 It was intended to be as magnificent and spectacular as possible from its very onset.
 It had a background as powerful as that of the Tehran International Film Festival and wanted to remain on the same track.
 Although the Fajr Film Festival is not yet classed among the top film festivals, it has been successful in making policies and setting examples for the future of Iranian cinema.
 In its early years it had a competition section for professional as well as amateur film (8 mm, 16 mm).
 Since 1990, there has been an international along with the national competition.
 The festival also features a competition for advertisement items like posters, stills and trailers.
 In 2005, the festival added competitions for Asian as well as spiritual films.
 The top prize is called Crystal Simorgh.

+Cinéma Vérité

+Cinéma Vérité is a documentary film festival held in Tehran in December each year.
+The 2024 festival is its 18th edition.

 NAM Filmmakers' Meeting

-Iran is the current President of the Non-Aligned Movement and hosted the 16th NAM summit between 26 and 31 August 2012, after which the presidency was handed to Ahmadinejad on 1 September.
+Iran is the current president of the Non-Aligned Movement and hosted the 16th NAM summit between 26 and 31 August 2012, after which the presidency was handed to Ahmadinejad on 1 September.
 The latest move by the NAM Chairman has been to organise a NAM filmmakers' meeting in order to discuss the establishment of a NAM filmmakers' union.
 The meeting is to be held in February 2013, concurrently with the 31st Fajr International Film Festival in Tehran.